MegaMan Battle Network: Top 10 NetNavis

 Colonel fights with his trusty sword and "Screen Divide" ranged attack.
 He can also summon small soldiers to fire at opponents, and place large cubes to act as shields.

 The "rival" of the series, ProtoMan and MegaMan tend to disagree on methods but both fight for the sake of mankind.
 Mega relies mostly on guns, while Proto uses swords to slice foes to bits.
 Another contrast is that while MegaMan was born with natural talent, ProtoMan and his operator Chaud achieve their power by training for ten hours every day.
 That's some serious dedication.

 ProtoMan's had to bail out MegaMan from tight spots more than once, and is shown to fight superbly even when blinded.
 He's both fast and powerful, and many characters in-universe regard him as the strongest Navi.
-He can also block strikes using a shield and warp into his foe's area, making him one of the harder bosses to face, and his ultimate technique is the mighty Delta Ray Edge shreds enemies with three powerful slashes.
+He can also block strikes using a shield and warp into his foe's area, making him one of the harder bosses to face, and his ultimate technique (and eventual Giga chip) Delta Ray Edge shreds enemies with three powerful slashes.

 Operator: Lan Hikari

 The main character of the Battle Network series, and the Navi you'll be playing as.
 MegaMan is a versatile warrior with the ability to borrow the attacks of allies he's made, and he's defeated hundreds of opponents throughout the series.
 He even took down a Cybeast by himself, something it took a combination of Colonel and Iris to achieve.

 At his best, MegaMan may just be the strongest Navi in the series.
 However, his powers seem to fluctuate from far below Bass to slightly above him.
 Additionally, MegaMan is heavily reliant on receiving Battle Chips from operator Lan, preventing him from taking top spot.